singhalshreya/NiaxFAQBot/README.md

 Worried you might miss the deadline? :astonished:
 Can't find exact answers?

 NIAX is your one stop destination for any Hackathon!
 Get all your answers with Niax!
+Whether it is a trivial doubt or the whole process of registrtion, NIAX will help you best!